parano/CritterSafari/README.md

 ![logo](readmeImages/critter_safari_logo.png 'logo')

-#####Engaging girls in computational thinking through tangible block programming and virtual gameplay
+##### Engaging girls in computational thinking through tangible block programming and virtual gameplay

-UW MHCID 2014 Capstone project - STEM Team
+University of Washington MHCID 2014 Capstone project - STEM Team

-##Design Overview
+## Design Overview
 The design question we responded to was, **How can we engage six to eight year old girls in computational thinking through gameplay?** We focused on computational thinking because it is the foundation of computer science.
 It is the thought processes that entails formulating a problem into sequences of steps so that it can be effectively carried out by a computer.

 Critter Safari is an animated game world that girls can define and explore using a tangible programming interface, through which they can learn and practice the basis of computational thinking.